Save Your Heart for Me

-Lewis credited the success of the record to both producer Snuff Garrett and to the short length of the song.
-Since it was less than two minutes duration, Lewis has stated that "(I)t was played everywhere.
+Lewis credited the success of the record both to producer Snuff Garrett and to the short length of the song.
+Since it was less than two minutes in duration, Lewis has stated that "(I)t was played everywhere.
 Deejays loved it."

 This song is noted for Lewis's whistling, which is heard in the instrumental introduction, as well as in the brief instrumental portion, before Lewis concludes the song.